LinkedIn

 Why optimize your LinkedIn profile?

 LinkedIn represents over 900 million registered professionals.
 So it can be hard to make yourself visible in this jungle of worlds.
+Content creators, salespeople, media, recruiters, companies - every professional has a place on LinkedIn, so try to make yours.

 For the record, just a few years ago, LinkedIn was nothing more than an online CV.
 Today, it's a powerful tool for prospecting, job hunting and marketing and a place to share your professional experience.
+The evolution of LinkedIn is fascinating and has given a massive boost to businesses and businesses in general.

-By 2023, the days of simple LinkedIn profiles will be over!
-Today, you need to stand out from the crowd to have a chance of being seen.
 A genuine industry behind profiles has been created.
 A good profile gives you considerable potential and can open many doors, leaving room for good candidates to be tracked down for significant opportunities.

-➑️ More contacts
+• More contacts

-➑️ Stand out for a job / Business
+• Stand out for a job / Business

-➑️ Strengthens your brand and can help you become an influencer
+• Strengthens your brand and can help you become an influencer

-➑️ It can also help you close sales
+• It can also help you close sales

-➑️ People will like to come back to your profile for inspiration.
+• People will like to come back to your profile for inspiration.

-➑️ You will appear more frequently in search results
+• You will appear more frequently in search results

 The basics of SEO on LinkedIn: